alexpages/ebanking-api/README.md

 ***
 ### Database
 - PostgreSQL: to store user, accounts and tokens (jwt)
 - Kafka: To retrieve data from messaging queues and in-memory storage.
+To set up locally follow: https://kafka.apache.org/quickstart
 ***
 ### Security
 Security has been implemented with the following concepts: